mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 For, each or map?
 -----------------

-Iteration is the perfect example what I should improve.
+Iteration is the perfect example of what I should improve.
 When I started writing the Ruby code, I was used to write constructions like this:

 <pre class="sh_ruby">